japila-books/apache-spark-internals/docs/SparkContext.md

 `SparkContext` is created (directly or indirectly using [getOrCreate](#getOrCreate) utility).

-While being created, `SparkContext` [sets up core services](SparkContext-creating-instance-internals.md) and establishes a connection to a [Spark execution environment](spark-deployment-environments.md).
+While being created, `SparkContext` [sets up core services](SparkContext-creating-instance-internals.md) and establishes a connection to a cluster manager.

 ## Services